Business Management

 Learning Outcomes:

-Upon completing this course, students are familiar with the relevant legal frameworks for purchasing and SCM.
+Upon completing this course, alumni are familiar with the relevant legal frameworks for purchasing and SCM.
 They recognize the implications of these legal frameworks for specific situations, can adjust activities accordingly and thus make a key contribution to planning, managing, and optimizing global and company-spanning value chains meeting governing legal conditions and compliance regulations.
 Thus, they are able to contribute towards avoiding corporate risk.
-Students have acquired fundamental competencies to recognize and assess legal risks and implementation potentials.
+Alumni have acquired fundamental competencies to recognize and assess legal risks and implementation potentials.

 Superior module: